Bangladesh’s manufacturing miracle is much celebrated.

 Improving firm capabilities holds the key

+Strengthening firm capabilities can enable manufacturers in Bangladesh to better withstand the headwinds in the world economy.
 There is little time and space for business-as-usual and technology adoption is necessary to change the equation from competing on wages to competing on productivity.
 In turn, productivity growth is a precondition for sustainably generating well-paid jobs.
 It can provide the very successful export-led manufacturing model in Bangladesh a second wind.

 Lead Economist